 Primary school appeals

-- School place appeals received, for any reason, after the deadlines detailed in Event Numbers 2 and 5 above, will be heard within 40 school days of the deadlines set out above, or within 30 school days of receipt of the appeal, whichever is the later
+- School place appeals received, for any reason, after the deadlines detailed in rows two and five above, will be heard in 40 school days or in 30 school days of receipt of the appeal, whichever is the later

 - You will receive at least 10 school days’ notice of the date of your appeal hearing.
 You may waive your right to this length of notice

-- Appeal papers to be considered at the hearing will be issued to the Appeal Panel and other parties 5 working days before the hearing
+- Appeal papers to be considered at the hearing will be issued to the Appeal Panel and other parties five working days before the hearing

-- A letter notifying you of the outcome of your appeal will be sent within 5 school days of the appeal wherever possible.
-However, during the busy period of April to July it is generally not possible to issue the letter within this time but the Clerk will give an indication of when it can be expected at the hearing.
+- A letter notifying you of the outcome of your appeal will be sent in five school days of the appeal wherever possible.
+However, during the busy period of April to July it is generally not possible to issue the letter in this time but the Clerk will give an indication of when it can be expected at the hearing.

-In Year Applications (received between 3 September 2018 and 25 July 2019) will be heard within 30 school days.
-Parents are requested to complete their Appeal Form within 20 school days from the date of notification that their application was unsuccessful.
+In-year applications will be heard in 30 school days.
+Parents are requested to complete their appeal form within 20 school days from the date of notification that their application was unsuccessful.